cjerzak/fastrerandomize-software/readme.md

 candidate_randomizations <- np$array( candidate_randomizations_array )
 dim( candidate_randomizations )
 ```
-You can also use `fastrerandomize` to perform a randomization test.
+We can also use `fastrerandomize` to perform a randomization test using those acceptable randomizations.
 ```
 # Setup simulated outcome data
 CoefY <- rnorm(ncol(X))